Tony Swatton

-History
+Biography

 Swatton is a self-educated blacksmith and a trained jeweller.
 When he was young, he used to cut gems and later expanded his skillset to include silversmithing.
 When he was 15, he met Jody Samson who had worked on the Conan the Barbarian film, and started to swap gems with Samson for knives.
 Unable to afford a knife, Swatton made one out of a file and showed it to Samson.
 Samson told him that it would break easily, as he hadn't used the right metal or type of treatment.

 When he was 17, Swatton attended a renaissance fair where he observed another blacksmith making armour.
 Swatton then made copies of the blacksmith's equipment and used them to make his own helmet.
 When he was 26, he opened his first shop in North Hollywood called Sword and Stone where he sold products to Euro Disney and Michael Jackson.
 In 1991, he was employed to do his first film work on Hook.
 Between 1994 and 1998, Samson worked in Swatton's shop.